-This restriction will block your access to certain University services, for example library, computing and viewing of student records via the Portal.
-This will prevent students from: accessing coursework header sheets; the ability to hand in/electronically submit coursework; obtaining student letters for bank or building societies; view their academic profile, grades, marks, etc. online, until either the necessary steps are taken as advised by the university or acceptable alternative arrangements for payment of the outstanding tuition fees are made in consultation with the university.
+This restriction will block your access to certain university services, for example library, computing and viewing of student records via the Portal.
+This will prevent students from: accessing coursework header sheets; the ability to hand in/electronically submit coursework; obtaining student letters for bank or building societies; view academic profile, grades, marks online.
+These restrictions will remain until payment in full for the outstanding tuition fee has been received or an exceptional payment plan has been granted by the university.